meitinger/NativeNET/README.md

 About `DllMarshalAsAttribute`
 -----------------------------
 This attribute replaces .NETs `MarshalAsAttribute` and behaves in the same way.
-It's necessary since `MarshalAsAttribute` is not persistent like any other custom attribute and therefore cannot be properly reflected (using .NET's reflection API).
+It's necessary since `MarshalAsAttribute` is not persisted like any other custom attribute and therefore cannot be properly reflected (using .NET's reflection API).
 For further information have a look at: http://msdn.microsoft.com/en-us/library/system.runtime.interopservices.marshalasattribute.aspx